Kugelschieber/asl/README.md

 ...
 ```

-A current types file will be delivered with the current release, but not updated when Arma is.
+The types file will be delivered with the current release, but not updated when Arma is.

 ## Syntax